 - Promote a love of learning by offering rich opportunities connected to the natural environment, encouraging learning through living real experiences.

 - Enable each pupil to achieve his/her potential, regardless of background.

 - Inspire all pupils to develop positive relationships and celebrate the diversity within our world.

 - Equip pupils with the life skills required to become independent, responsible, respectful and caring citizens.

-Our Christian values which underpin everything we do at St George's School are Love, Truth, Forgiveness and Respect.
+Our Christian values which underpin everything we do at St George's School are Love, Compassion, Respect and Togetherness.